mcci-catena/MCCI-Catena-PMS7003/README.md

 ## Useful references

-The US laws defining P2.5 can be found here: https://www.law.cornell.edu/cfr/text/40/50.13
+The US laws defining PM2.5 can be found [here](https://www.law.cornell.edu/cfr/text/40/50.13).

-See http://aqicn.org/sensor/pms5003-7003/ for some useful information and guidance on how to use the PMS7003 sensor for outdoor air quality measurments.
+See [acicn.org psm5003-7003](http://aqicn.org/sensor/pms5003-7003/) for some useful information and guidance on how to use the PMS7003 sensor for outdoor air quality measurments.

 For information on converting PM2.5 and PM10 to AQI numbers, this website has good background: [How is the Air Quality Index AQI calculated?](https://stimulatedemissions.wordpress.com/2013/04/10/how-is-the-air-quality-index-aqi-calculated/).
 However, many of the links in that article are broken.
 The US EPA site references are not current.